sovrin-foundation/token-plugin/README.md

 ### Why is a docker environment included?

-You are welcome to do that.
 We provide a docker environment that comes pre-loaded with all required dependencies and consider this to be the easiest way for any new developer to get setup and start testing their code.

 <a id="orgf42e059"></a>